marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* FEATURE: Possibility to use HTML instead or with images
+* TWEAK: Load generated images asynchronously
 * TWEAK: Translate the Selected choice
 * TWEAK: Various multi-currency tweaks
 * TWEAK: Added various filters and tweaks